-The album also features music for flute and piano featuring GCMP director and flutist Ellie Falaris Ganelin and pianist Mary-Victoria Voutsas.
-It will include Grecianas Brasileiras by Dinos Constantinides, Louisiana State University professor of composition.
+The album also features music for flute and piano performed by GCMP director and flutist Ellie Falaris Ganelin and pianist Mary-Victoria Voutsas.
+It includes Grecianas Brasileiras by Dinos Constantinides, Louisiana State University professor of composition.
 A much-revered composer, his music has been performed around the world, including his native Greece.
 The piece is a spritely blend of Brazilian rhythms and Greek melodies, aptly capturing the composer’s musical style.
 The album also includes the debut recording of Four Greek Dances by Georgios Kasassoglou (1908-1984), an award-winning 20th-century composer of art songs, music for the stage, as well as orchestral and chamber music.
 The music of Kasassoglou has a unique voice that captures the Greek spirit, and Four Greek Dances is no exception.

 The album includes Ganelin’s own composition, Words of Grief, a melodious waltz for flute, guitar and strings that intuitively transitions between classical, folk and jazz.
 It premiered last year at San Francisco State University in a concert retelling of Homer’s The Iliad.
 The piece accompanied a series of Homeric translations by Classics students projected on-screen, handpicking timeless excerpts that captured universal concepts of the human experience.

 Production of the album was custom-fit to accommodate life during the pandemic.
 All of the artists recorded their parts of the music remotely.
 “In certain styles of music, it’s common to ‘sample’ different instruments separately and put it all together in the production stage,” says Ganelin.
 “But in chamber music, artists are used to playing together in an intimate setting.
 Chamber musicians are always listening, adapting and responding in the moment — there’s so much interplay.
 Since it wasn’t safe for the artists to record in the same space at the same time, we adapted the music-making process so we could still listen and respond as musically as possible.”

 Artists: Ellie Falaris Ganelin (flute), Kyle Bruckmann (oboe), Ariel Wang (violin), Lewis Patzner (cello), Joe Goodkin (guitar), Mary-Victoria Voutsas (piano), Costas Dafnis (ghostplate), and Katie Lynn Baker (soprano)